Brand identification, cause-brand alliances and perceived cause controversy

 Abstract

-Purpose The purpose of this study is to examine the extent to which a cause-brand alliance (CBA) leads to improved attitude toward cause-brand
+Purpose –The purpose of this study is to examine the extent to which a cause-brand alliance (CBA) leads to improved attitude toward cause-brand

-Design/methodology/approach The approach uses a 2 22 between-subjects experimental design to examine the interaction effect of the
+Design/methodology/approach –The approach uses a 2 22 between-subjects experimental design to examine the interaction effect of the

 with the brand ally.

-limited than when the non-prot is noncontroversial.
+limited than when the non-profit is noncontroversial.

-Research limitations/implications We contribute to consumer learning theory in the context of CBA research by identifying an important
+Research limitations/implications –We contribute to consumer learning theory in the context of CBA research by identifying an important

-boundary condition perceived cause controversy.
-Perceived cause controversy impedes the customers learning about partners in CBA.
+boundary condition –perceived cause controversy.
+Perceived cause controversy impedes the customer’s learning about partners in CBA.
 Moreover,

-t and cue consistency are separate constructs.
+fit and cue consistency are separate constructs.

-prot is linked to controversy, this opportunity is constrained.
+profit is linked to controversy, this opportunity is constrained.

 Paper type Research paper